stevebit/AssistWord/README.md

 pip install transformers coremltools torch
 ```

-### 3. Convert BERT Model to Core ML
+### 3. Convert BERT Model to Core ML ⚠️ REQUIRED

+**The model weights are not included in the repo due to GitHub's 100MB file size limit.**

+You must generate the Core ML model before running the app:

 ```bash
 cd Predict
 python3 convert_model.py
 ```

+This will:
-This downloads `bert-base-uncased` from Hugging Face and converts it to Core ML format.
+- Download `bert-base-uncased` from Hugging Face (~440MB)
+- Convert it to Core ML format (~420MB)
+- Save to `Predict/WordPredictor.mlpackage/`

+**First time setup takes ~2-5 minutes** depending on your internet speed.

 ### 4. Deploy to iPad